LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Discussion

 \section{Discussion}

 We have introduced \limdd, a novel decision diagram-based method to simulate quantum circuits, which enables polynomial-size representation of a strict superset of stabilizer states and the states represented by polynomially large \qmdds.
-To prove this strict inclusion, we have shown the first lower bounds on the size of \qmdds for stabilizer states: they require exponential size for certain families of stabilizer states.
+To prove this strict inclusion, we have shown the first lower bounds on the size of \qmdds: they require exponential size for certain families of stabilizer states.
 Our results show that these states are thus hard for \qmdds.
-We also give the first analytical comparison between decision diagrams, Matrix Product States, and the Clifford+$T$ simulator.
+We also give the first analytical comparison between simulation based on decision diagrams, and matrix product states, and the \cliffordt simulator.

 \limdds achieve a more succinct representation than \qmdds by representing states up to local invertible maps which uses single-qubit (i.e., local) operations from a group $G$.
 We have investigated the choices $G=\pauli$, $G=\braket{Z}$ and $G=\braket{X}$, and found that any choice suffices for an exponential advantage over \qmdds; notably, the choice $G=\pauli$ allows us to succinctly represent any stabilizer state.
 Furthermore, we showed how to simulate arbitrary quantum circuits, encoded as Pauli-\limdds.
 The resulting algorithms for simulating quantum circuits are exponentially faster than for \qmdds in the best case, and never more than a polynomial factor slower.
 In the case of Clifford circuits, the simulation by \limdds is in polynomial time (in contrast to \qmdds).